ajwagers/ollama_streamlit_app/README.md

 v0.2 - Allows the user to set the client url and abstracted the API from the main script body.

 v0.3 - Incorporated the LangChain libraries, added a Thinking... animation

+v0.4 - Added the ability to save and reload chats.

+v0.5 - Added a text input box for a RAG system as well as persistent memory across sessions.